 Focusing on breathing, visualizations, mantras or meditation music can help bring mindfulness to the present moment.
 This sets the stage to calm your mind.

 Meditation can also be used to access inner wisdom and insight from your own higher unconscious or from a Universal power often referred to as God, infinite Intelligence, Universal Consciousness, or Source.

-For most people, this means to close your eyes, slow down your breathing, focus your goals by repeating a phrase without being distracted by anything else.
+For most people, this means closing your eyes, slowing down your breathing, focus your goals by repeating a phrase without being distracted by anything else.

 Does Meditation Work?

 Most people have a resistance to meditation.
 They think it’s too weird at first.
 Or they say they’re too busy to take the time to learn how to meditate.

 After reading this post, and discovering the simplicity, and many benefits of meditation, my hope is that you will try it in your own way.